Five Little Words

 Five little words.
 "That feature doesn’t sell products".
-Seems innocuous enough, but it is the death of product development when uttered by engineering.
+Seems innocuous enough, but it can mean the death of product development when uttered by engineering.

 All to have engineering remove features that they don’t believe drive value.
 Unfortunately, engineering often isn’t cognizant the concept of “whole product“.
 That beyond the core widget are the services and traits of the product that extend the offering, and provide the unique value proposition, thus enticing the customer to choose to purchase your product or service.

 What it boils down to is, engineering doesn’t understand that when all the competitors have a feature (from the cheap knock-offs up to the best-in-class products) that it no longer is optional, but part of the table stakes to play the game.

 While engineering may be technically correct, that feature X is not the reason why people will buy your product, what they fail to realize is that not having it may be the key reason to not buy your product.

 Recommendation: Don’t get into a battle about the table stakes, the “expected” product is non-negotiable

 An example: When people are buying a car, rarely do they consider something like a full-size spare tire as a must have.
 But not having a spare tire at all?
 That would indeed prevent a rational person from buying a car (unless the car had “run flat” tires).
 No amount of horsepower, or V8 engine, or cool gadgetry will get around that one deficiency.

 When you are entering a new market, with a new product, where there are already established players, you must not assume that you can disrupt the “Expected Product” because of one singular dimension that you are superior.
 That might spark interest, but it is never enough on its own.